D. B. Cooper: Cooper's fate

-The survival of the copycats forced FBI lead case agent Ralph Himmelsbach to reevaluate his opinions and theories regarding Cooper's chances for survival.
-In 2008, Himmelsbach admitted he originally thought Cooper had only a fifty-percent chance of survival, but subsequently revised his assessment, leading some investigators to theorize Cooper survived but lost the ransom during the jump.

 By 1976, most published legal analyses concurred the impending expiration of the statute of limitations for prosecution of the hijacker would make little difference.
 Since the statute's interpretation varies from case to case and from court to court, a prosecutor could argue Cooper had forfeited legal immunity on any of several valid technical grounds.
 In November 1976, a Portland grand jury returned an indictment in absentia against "John Doe, a.k.a.
 Dan Cooper" for air piracy and violation of the Hobbs Act.
 The indictment formally enabled prosecution to be continued, should the hijacker be apprehended at any time in the future.

 Suspects

 Between 1971 and 2016, the FBI processed more than a thousand "serious suspects", including assorted publicity seekers and deathbed confessors.